angus-mackenzie/ASD-Notes/ASD02.md

 * Resources are:
     * People
     * Hardware and software tools
-    * Reusable components.
+    * Reusable components
-# Project Planning Goals - Aka scope
+# Project Planning Goals - AKA scope
 * Goals are derived from the needs and expectations of stakeholders:
     * Project sponsor
     * Customer for deliverables